glowinthedark/multi-qr-air-gapped-file-transfer/README.md

 Two single-file, dependency-free HTML pages:

-- **`sender.html`** — runs in a browser on the device that has the file.
+- :link: :globe_with_meridians: **[`sender.html`](https://glowinthedark.github.io/multi-qr-air-gapped-file-transfer/sender.html)** — runs in a browser on the device that has the file.
 Encodes it into a stream of QR codes and displays them on a loop.
-- **`receiver.html`** — runs in a browser on the device with a camera.
+- :link: :globe_with_meridians: **[`receiver.html`](https://glowinthedark.github.io/multi-qr-air-gapped-file-transfer/receiver.html)** — runs in a browser on the device with a camera.
 Watches the screen, reconstructs the file, and lets you download it.

 Both files are fully self-contained: all required libraries are inlined directly into the HTML.
 Once loaded, neither page makes any network request, ever.
 They work identically on desktop and mobile (Android/iOS), in any modern browser.